devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 As you can see, it has some constant values for styling, a wisdom object that is passed into the constructor and a build method.
 The wisdom object contains the wisdom text and the hyperlink to the stock image.

 One thing I want to point out here is that even if all fields are final in a StatelessWidget, it can still change to a degree.
-A ListView Widget is also a Stateless for example.
-It has a final reference to a list.
-Things can be added or removed from that list without the reference in the ListView Widget changing.
-So the ListView remains immutable and Stateless while the things it displays can change [[@googlellcHowCreateStateless2018]](https://www.youtube.com/watch?v=wE7khGHVkYY).
+In snippet 7 for example, we could still manipulate the _\_wisdom_ object as long as it's reference stays the same.
+We could change its text, switch its stock image or alter any number of its member fields.
+The _WisdomCard_ remains immutable and Stateless while the wisdom it displays can change [[@googlellcHowCreateStateless2018]](https://www.youtube.com/watch?v=wE7khGHVkYY).

 The Lifecycle of Stateless Widgets is very straight forward [[@boelensWidgetStateBuildContext2018]](https://medium.com/flutter-community/widget-state-buildcontext-inheritedwidget-898d671b7956):